salamalala/personal_website/README.md

-My personal website, inspired by a codrops article.
-Written in HTML5, Sass and jQuery/JavaScript.
+My personal website, created with lots of love and Jekyll.